 Activity Community Outcome Council Role Respond to complaints and undertake territorial authority requirements under the Building Act 2004.
-Outstanding Environment Is supported by this activity as it involves ensuring buildings meets the requirements of the Building Act 2004, and in ensuring that people can use Regulator buildings safely and without endangering their health.
+Outstanding Environment Is supported by this activity as it involves ensuring buildings meets the requirements of the Building Act 2004, and in ensuring that people can use buildings actable and without and angazing their bactth Regulator buildings safely and without endangering their health.
 Strong Community Is supported by this activity through ensuring publicly assessable buildings are safe to use by the community, both for social and commercial purpose.
 It is also supported by the regulation of private swimming pools in the district, restricting unsupervised access by children.
 Providing for a safe community.

-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Carry out territorial authority functions including enforcement of legislation.
-Outstanding Environment Reported cases of illegal building work will be responded to within five working days.
-Achieve Achieve Achieve Achieve Strong Community Percentage of private swimming pools on register inspected annually for compliance. >33% >33% >33% >33% What does this tell me?
-This measure is all about ensuring buildings and structures, such as swimming pools, are or continue to be safe for use and do not cause harm or problems in the future. blems in the Carry out territorial authority functions including enforcement of legislation.
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Carry out territorial authority functions including Outstanding Environment Reported cases of illegal building work will be responded to within five working days.
+Achieve Achieve Achieve Achieve enforcement of legislation.
+Strong Communi Strong Community Percentage of private swimming pools on register inspected annually for compliance. >33% >33% >33% >33% What does this tell me?
+This measure is all about ensuring buildings and structures, such as swimming pools, are or continue to be safe for use and do not cause harm or problems in the future.
+Carry out territorial authority functions including enforcement of legislation.
 Outstanding Environment 100% of BWOFs are renewed or Notices to Fix are issued.
 Achieve Achieve Achieve Achieve What does this tell me?
-Council must ensure all buildings are compliant and safe.
+Council must ensure all build ings are compliant and s safe.